psa/hugo-html5up-striped/README.md

 * DisqusShortname: Disqus shortcode
 * Title: Used in head title
 * Paginate: Sets the number of items shown in each pagnation
+* Taxonomies: Sections you wish to break your content into.
+NB: If you're adding new taxonomies, you _must_ include the "category" and "tags" taxonomies in your new list as it overrides the original.

 Params
 ======
 * about: Create a link to about/index.html for an about me page
 * contact: Create a link to contact/index.html for a contact page
 * excerpt.perPage: Number of post excerpts to show per page (over this gets paginated)
+* favicon: favicon image name
 * search.google.cx: custom search ID for Google
 * maxPagination: Maximum number of paginated pages to list (default 10)
-* sharethis:
+* shareThis:
   * id: Your sharethis publisher ID
   * sites: Array of ShareThis supported sites to provide
     * Supported sites: https://support.sharethis.com/hc/en-us/articles/218912477-Supported-Social-Sharing-Services-on-ShareThis